 Next up, we have DRY CELLS.
 Dry cells use a paste as a form of electrolyte.
 The use of paste allows the battery to used in any orientation (e.g. up, down, sideways etc.) without fear of electrolytes flowing.
 Thus they are great choice for use in portable devices.
 Our smartphone batteries are a good example of dry cells.

 Finally we have MOLTEN SALT.
 These cells use molten or heated salt as an electrolyte.
-They can only be operated at high temperatures and have to be insulated to prevent heat loss.
+They can only be operated at high temperatures and require insulation inorder to prevent heat loss.

 Smartphone batteries form and cell type

 Having seen the above, we can clearly state that smartphone batteries are secondary batteries with dry cells.
 This is why they are rechargeable, portable and can be used in any direction or orientation.

 Types of Smartphone batteries

 There are two very common families of batteries: The Nickel family and the Lithium family.